jamesncox/buy-where-react/notes.md

 [x] Create errors components for users/items/stores etc

-[] Figure out how to render a newly created Item immediately to the DOM (not wait for page refresh).
+[x] Figure out how to render a newly created Item immediately to the DOM (not wait for page refresh).
+    I DID IT!
+Had to create a custom route for Rails API and add the fetch action in Items action, and create a filter method to display the items stores.
+It works perfectly now!!!